 There is only one way to reach up to the temple using Garh Ganesh Temple Stairs.
 The staircase to reach Garh Ganesh temple originates from Brahampuri area near Gaitore.

 Garh Ganesh Temple stairs are quite steep and uneven in height, which is forgivable considering the gradient of the climb and time when they were originally built.
-The metal railing which segregates the staircase in two parts doesn’t help in the climb.
-The ergonomics of the railing have been completely ignored!
+The ergonomics of the metal railing of the staircase has been ignored and is inconvenient to use.

 Don’t worry, there’s some respite.
 You can take an alternative Stairs to Garh Ganesh temple.

-It originates from the left side, of the main staircase and can be located after climbing few steps.
-The new one is not so steep and has been constructed quite recently, though it’s longer.
-This path seems to be much more popular among devotees heading to the Garh Ganesh Temple.
+It originates from the left side, of the main staircase and can be located after climbing a few steps.
+These steps are not so steep and have been constructed recently, though this path is longer.
+It is popular among the devotees heading to the Garh Ganesh Temple.

 The Garh Ganesh temple has been under a slow renovation process due to which many things have been left unfinished.
 The unfinished entrance gate of the temple is an eyesore!